 It's been one year since I posted on the blog...a YEAR!
 How did that much time go by?
 The last year had many ups and downs.
 Grief, illness and so many other things that I am sure each of us deal with as well.
 Now it's 2016 and I say this all the time, I will post more often.
 I WANT to post more often and I want to post things that are helpful, or entertaining.
 I've been thinking a lot about what I am supposed to be doing with my life.
 I pray about it a lot, asking God to open my mind and show me where I fit, what I should be doing, what he wants me to be doing because I feel like I am not doing anything.
 Being a mom of two children is itself, doing something; being a homemaker is itself doing something, but I want to do more, to feel useful, but what?
 This is something I have really been praying about and giving a lot of thought on because I also want to find that place in my church where I am needed and can serve to the best of my abilities...whatever those are.
 I guess I have always wanted to help people, and I do when I get the opportunity, but even that seems like it's not enough.
 So it's a new year and I am hoping this is my year to figure out where God wants me to serve.
 Those of you who might happen upon my little blog, please if you would, say a prayer that my mind will be open, my heart will receive whatever it is that God wants me to do.
 I hope I haven't ignored it.

 I don't want to bore you with everything that happened in my life in the past year.
 I don't want a pity party for the trials I have faced and am facing now.
 I know that God gives us these trials for his plan.
 Do I understand that plan?
 No. Should I complain about the trials given to me?
 No. Should I seek God's grace and accept his will, and give my burdens to my savoir, Jesus Christ?
 Yes!
 Is that easy?
 No!
 I am far from a perfect Christian, NONE OF US ARE.
 I want to keep this verse in my head at all times, "Give all your worries and cares to God, for He cares about you."
 I Peter 5:7 This past fall my church invited a revival group to revive us, and it was wonderful.
 Prior to them coming to speak to us for those 4 days, and yes, I attended with my children each night because I felt it was a commitment that was important, my pastor asked that if we felt driven to do so, that we fast, for a week, a few days, a few meals, whatever we were comfortable with, to prepare our hearts for the message.
 I am not going to tell you about my journey, but I will say that it was good time of reflection for me.
 I had never fasted in that way before.
 My journey had me reading in the book of James and Psalms and I was being touched by the words.
 Psalms 119:50 says this, "My comfort in my suffering is this, your promise preserves my life."
 God made us a promise, and his promise wasn't that we would not be subject to loss, to pain, to illness, to any sort of trial or bad season of your life.
-John 3;16 "For God loved the world so much that he gave his one and only Son, so that everyone who believes in him will not perish but have eternal life

 No comments: